AtlasRW/AtlasRW/README.md

 # Concepteur / Développeur d'Applications

-Passionné d’Art et de Technologies.

-Tout particulièrement intéressé par :
-- Architecture MicroServices
-- Technologies DevOps & Cloud
-- Application macOS & iOS
-- Application Systèmes
+Passionate about Arts and Technologies.
+Interested by MicroServices Architecture, DevOps & Cloud technologies, and macOS, iOS & Systems software development and design.

 <!--
 **AtlasRW/AtlasRW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.